Healthy lawn with rich green color

 Clear recommendations

-Explain the next step in simple terms so homeowners know what the yard needs and why.
+Explain the next step in simple terms so clients know what the yard needs and why.

 Practical communication